d-e-s-o/nitrokey-sys-rs/README.md

 - `libhidapi-libusb0` (on Linux)
 - `libhidapi` (on non-Linux systems)

+If you set the `USE_SYSTEM_LIBNITROKEY` environment variable when building this crate, it links directly against `libnitrokey` instead of building it from source.
+In this case, `libnitrokey` must be available in the library search path.

 ## Versioning

 The major and minor version of the `nitrokey-sys` crate map to the major and